 Talk to the admissions counselor

-While it is certainly possible that the counselor(s) or school staff will refuse to meet with you, they may just agree to a meeting!
-If so, we highly recommend preparing a list of questions you have for them.
-You may want to ask what they recommend you do in the meantime, what schools would be best to attend before transferring, and anything else you should do to increase your chances of admission.
+We recommend preparing a list of questions you have for them.
+You may want to ask what they recommend you do in the meantime, such as what schools would be best to attend before transferring and anything else you should do to increase your chances of admission.
 We recommend not focusing on what you did wrong, and rather emphasizing what steps you should take from here on out – this will show that you’re serious about reapplying and may give off a better first impression.

 After the meeting (if you get one), be sure to write the counselor(s) a handwritten thank-you letter.
 Make sure to keep in touch with them every couple of months to show the progress you’re making.